How To Overcome Trauma

 Bill 29:51

-I wish I had a really easy answer, I have an easy answer.
+I wish I had a straightforward answer; I have an easy answer.
 But it’s not easy to do.
 And the easy answer is that the energy has to be used.
-But the difficult part of that is that you don’t just move around, and it goes away.
-Meaning like, I think movement can be important.
-You know, like someone who’s more of like a fight mode.
-I think boxing, fantastic for them.
-But, but mindless boxing, where you’re just hitting stuff is not gonna be helpful,
+But the problem is that you don’t just move around; it goes away.
+Meaning I think the movement can be significant.
+You know, l like someone more like a fight mode.
+I guess Box Ng is fantastic for them.
+But, my dress boxing, where you’re just hitting stuff, is not going to be helpful,

 Bill 30:42